RubenB1/reverse_rate_limiter/README.md

 #### Option 2: request a credit, returns true/false if a credit has been granted and consumed.
 Keeps retrying at custom time intervals until it effectively gets a credit.

 This example is a rate of 100 requests per 10 seconds.
 If the credits is not granted at the first request, it will automatically retry to request a credit 2 times at intervals of 0.1 second.
 The function will return `true` as soon as a credit is granted (and consumed).
-It returns `false` if none of the 3 requests (1 initial request and 2 retries) were not granted a credit.
+It returns `false` if none of the 3 requests (1 initial request and 2 retries) were granted a credit.

 ```python
 # request a credit in a loop and print if the credit is granted each time (will print true or false)